cazyw/coding-adventures/README.md

 ## Updating Themes

 The cloned repo came with the Theme `Twenty Seventeen`.
-This has been changed to the theme `Dryad`.
-Both are on the Official WordPress Themes site.
+This was changed to `Dyad` and then `Baskerville` (the current theme).
+These are on the Official WordPress Themes site.

 First find a theme on the Official [WordPress Themes](https://wordpress.com/themes) site.
 Then find it on the [Wordpress Packagist](https://wpackagist.org/s).